Here’s your diagnosis. Go home and read these pamphlets.

 On the other hand, people are becoming more educated about their own health situations and making their own self-care plans.
 By taking control of your own health, you will improve your chances of getting better, faster.

 So should you waste your time listening to your doctor?

 Well, let me ask you this… do you have a self-care plan to handle everything you need in this new life?

 I’m guessing you said no. But before I teach you how to do that, I’m going to give you a little tough love.

-It doesn’t serve anyone by spending your days under the covers dripping in a week of stench.
+It doesn’t serve anyone by spending your days under the covers.
 Get up, take a shower, and go outside.
 Whether or not you want to, it’s time to face the music.
 Your life won’t get any better by avoiding the situation.

 Are we all on board?